Skiper29/Final_Task/README.md

 - **AddProductCommand**: Adds a new product to the list.
 - **DisplayAllProductsCommand**: Displays all products in a formatted table.
 - **FilterProductsCommand**: Filters products by criteria such as price or stock.
+- **SearchProductsCommand**: Searches for products by all parameters.
 - **SortProductsCommand**: Sorts products by price, stock, and other attributes.
 - **DeleteProductCommand**: Deletes a specific product or all products.
 - **FileOperationsCommand**: Handles saving and loading product data to/from a file.